AssassinsKeeper/software/README.md

 ## VPN

-* TunnelBear - The best VPN I've ever run
+* Private Internet Access - A fantastic VPN that offers super fast speeds.
+Faster than Tunnel Bear, it is my go to.
+* TunnelBear - A good VPN, which is what I use as a fallback.

 ## Web Servers

-* Apache (LAMdbP Stack) - Apache running alongside PHP 7 & Maria DB
+* Apache (LAMP Stack) - Apache running alongside PHP 7 & Maria DB
-* NGINX (LEMdbP Stack) - Nginx running alongside PHP 7 FPM & Maria DB
+* NGINX (LEMP Stack) - Nginx running alongside PHP 7 FPM & Maria DB

 ## Wikis